pagekit/docs/widgets.md

 ## Register the widget

-We've now created the basic widget behaviour.
-Now we have to make sure Pagekit knows about the widget.
-This is done in the `extension.php` (or `theme.php`).
+Now that the basic widget behaviour has been defined, we need to register a widget instance.
+This is done in the `extension.php` or
+`theme.php`.

 ```PHP
 <?php